The Powerpuff Girls (franchise): Comic books

 A manga adaptation of Powerpuff Girls Z, illustrated by Shiho Komiyuno, was serialized in Shueisha's Ribon magazine between June 2006 and July 2007.

-Developed by Genndy Tartakovsky, The Powerpuff Girls comic series revolves around the continued adventures of the Powerpuff Girls, set during and after the events of the original series.
-A reboot based on the 2016 series written by Haley Mancini and Jake Goldman was published in July 2016.
-Each issue of the 2015 IDW Publishing comic miniseries The Powerpuff Girls: Super Smash-Up! features the titular characters teaming up with other characters from Cartoon Network television series such as Dexter's Laboratory, Courage the Cowardly Dog, and Johnny Bravo.
+From 2013 to 2017, IDW Publishing published comics based on the characters.
+IDW's adaptation of the original series ran from 2013 to 2014.
+The 2015 IDW miniseries The Powerpuff Girls: Super Smash-Up! features the titular characters teaming up with other characters from Cartoon Network television series such as Dexter's Laboratory, Courage the Cowardly Dog, and Johnny Bravo.